Bible Study

 Peter writes:

-For you know that it was not with perishable things such as silver or gold that you were redeemed... but with the precious blood of Christ, a lamb without blemish or defect. — 1 Peter 1:18-19 (NIV)
+knowing that you were ransomed from the futile ways inherited from your forefathers, not with perishable things such as silver or gold... but with the precious blood of Christ, like that of a lamb without blemish or spot.1 Peter 1:18-19 (ESV)

 But the imagery doesn't end at the cross.
 It culminates in Revelation.